buzz66boy/ns3-lxc/resources/README.md

 When using templates for nodes, links, or topologies, an important factor to understand is the use of inheritance and how it applies to those structures.

 In the scope of this project, inheritance refers to the sharing of attributes between a template and it's child element.
 In much the same way as Object-Oriented
-Programming, child element's declared attributes override the attributes of the template.
+Programming, child element's declared attributes should override the attributes of the template (NOTE: the ability to override attributes is only partially supported as of 25 May '17).

 ## IP/MAC Address Assignment

+IPs are assigned to interfaces when they are connected to an IfaceAcceptor/Link

-## Positions
+## Positions and Rotations